maxhutch/magma/sparse-iter/README.txt

 "--format k"
     k = 0 : CSR
     k = 1 : ELLPACK
-    k = 2 : ELLPACKT
+    k = 2 : ELLPACKRT
-    k = 3 : ELLPACKRT
+    k = 3 : SELLP

 "--blocksize k"
-    for Magma_ELLPACKRT: denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLC: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLCM: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor
+    for Magma_ELLPACKRT: denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLP: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLP: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor

 "--alignment k"